Welcome to the Regatta

 - Putt Putt Charity Dinner – Friday 20th October

-We also take this opportunity to extend our thanks to our major sponsors without whom none of the events would be able to proceed.
+I want to again take this opportunity to extend our thanks to our major sponsors without whom none of the events would be able to proceed.
+Special thanks go to Central Coast Council, Web Site Guy, Central Coast Floormaster, Edge Real Estate, Bendigo Bank, the Davo RSL, Andersons Boatshed, Central Coast Ferries, Star 104.5 and of course Mitre 10 Kincumber.

 It was out of the respect and knowledge of the enthusiasts – otherwise known as the “Black Hands” who formed the heart of the annual event, that the charter of the Davistown Putt Putt Regatta & Wooden Boat Festival is drawn.